HomeStandards & GuidelinesMedical Assistance in Dying

 The College’s Professional Standard Regarding Medical Assistance in Dying is in alignment with Bill C-14.
 The Standard was developed through consultation with stakeholders and physicians throughout the province.

-The College and Doctors Nova Scotia will be holding information sessions to review the College's Professional Standard Regarding Medical Assistance in Dying.
+The College and Doctors Nova Scotia held information sessions for physicians to review the College's Professional Standard Regarding Medical Assistance in Dying.
 A representative from the Nova Scotia Health Authority was also in attendance to answer questions regarding the delivery of medical assistance in dying (MAID).

 A video recording of the Halifax session will also be available for those unable to attend these scheduled events.

 In cases where medical assistance in dying services were provided, physicians are asked to contact Vital Statistics regarding completion of a medical death certificate.

 Phone: (902) 424-4381

 Toll-free: 1-877-848-2578 (within Nova Scotia)

 The Royal College of Physicians and Surgeons of Canada is currently developing the following resources regarding medical assistance in dying: